 Hey, did you hear that there’s a new ‘Star Wars‘ movie coming to theaters soon?
 On the unlikely chance you don’t already own them, Fox is taking this opportunity to reissue all six of the earlier movies in shiny SteelBook cases.
 Don’t hold your breath for a restoration of the original theatrical cuts of oldest three movies.
 These are the same Blu-ray discs released previously, just in new packaging.

-With a new James Bond movie currently in theaters, Kino has dredged up a couple of artifacts from the 1960s spy crazy, in the form of the goofy Italian spoofs ‘Dr. Goldfoot and the Bikini Machine‘ and its sequel ‘Dr. Goldfoot and the Girl Bombs‘.
+With a new James Bond movie currently in theaters, Kino has dredged up a couple of artifacts from the 1960s spy craze, in the form of the goofy Italian spoofs ‘Dr. Goldfoot and the Bikini Machine‘ and its sequel ‘Dr. Goldfoot and the Girl Bombs‘.
 Vincent Price stars in both.
 The sequel was directed by Mario Bava and is widely regarded as his worst film.

 On a completely different tangent, Kino also offers the late French filmmaker Alain Resnais’ surreal 1965 time travel drama ‘Je t’aime je t’aime‘.
 The film is said to be a strong influence on Charlie Kaufman and Michel Gondry’s ‘Eternal Sunshine of the Spotless Mind’.